organicpencil/bge-netplay/README.md

 # bge-netplay
-A client-server framework for multiplayer games in Blender.
-Only 64 bit Linux is supported at the moment.
+A framework for multiplayer games in Blender.

 **Features**
 - Reliable/unreliable UDP using enet